anorakalot/flask_1/README.md

 # flask_1
-Simple Test with Flask to test out how having multiple urls in Flask Python Code Works
+Simple Test with Flask to test out how having multiple urls in Flask python code works